Pawan12221468/BinarySearchTree-Operations-in-Cpp/README.md

 3)Delete: Remove a node with a given value from the BST.
 4)Menu-Driven Interface: A simple command-line interface to interact with the BST.

-The program provides a menu-driven interface to perform operations on the BST:
 #Usage

 1)Insert a value into the tree.